Neoadjuvant Camrelizumab With Dalpiciclib for Resectable Head and Neck Squamous Cell Carcinomas

 Recent preclinical studies have shown that CDK4/6 inhibitors promote efficacy of PD-1/PD-L1 inhibitors through tumor antigen presentation enhancing, suppressed proliferation of regulatory T (Treg) cells, effector T- cell activation enhancing, and induction of T- cell memory.
 The previous study confirmed that CDK4/6 inhibitor combined with ICB can be administered safely in patients with recurrent or metastatic head and neck squamous cell carcinoma(HNSCC) and non-small cell lung carcinoma(NSCC).

-In summary, the investigators designed this study to explore the safety and efficacy of anti-PD1 immunotherapy, Camrelizumab, combined with CDK4/6 inhibitor, dalpiciclib, as a new neoadjuvant treatment regimen for patients with resectable ESCC and HNSCC.
+In summary, the investigators designed this study to explore the safety and efficacy of anti-PD1 immunotherapy, Camrelizumab, combined with CDK4/6 inhibitor, dalpiciclib, as a new neoadjuvant treatment regimen for patients with resectable HNSCC.
 It will also provide new ideas, strategies, and experimental evidence for the development of immunotherapy.

 Study Type